nkrusch/recontext/README.md

     (cd dig && docker build . -t='dig')
     ```

-3. Run the container (where `inputs` is a shared and mounted directory)
+3. Run the container

     ```
     docker run -v "$(pwd)/inputs:/dig/inputs" -it --rm dig /bin/bash
     ```

+    `inputs` is a shared and mounted directory that can be edited outside the container.

 4. Run some experiment, e.g., `test`